 We know how upsetting it is when either you as a young person, or your child if you are a parent or carer are being bullied.

 Most of the time schools are willing and able to manage concerns about bullying but sometimes children and their parents and carers feel that the school are not listening and that they need to take further action.

 For more information on making a complaint about a school if a bullying issue is not resolved, including relevant forms and contact details for Ofsted, the Education Funding Agency and the Department for Education visit https://contact.ofsted.gov.uk/online-complaints.

 Know your rights

 Schools in England have a legal duty to ensure the safety of all children and young people and to prevent all forms of bullying.

 Head teachers also have powers to respond to bullying outside of school premises, and to search for and confiscate items that may have been used to bully or intimidate (The Education and Inspections Act 2006: The Education Act 2011).
-For more information on the law and government policy relating to bullying, visit the policy and guidance section of this website.
+For more information on the law and government policy relating to bullying, visit the Bullying and the Law section of this website.